-At the end of the course, students are expected to be able to apply microeconomic tools to the analysis of economic issues such as the minimum wage, welfare program, governmental subsidies and taxes.
-In addition, students should be able to understand the economic theory and terminology used to describe the behavior of individual firms and consumers.
+At the end of the course, students are expected to be able to apply microeconomic tools to the analysis of economic issues such as welfare program, governmental subsidies and taxes in a greater depth.
+In addition, students should be able to use economic models (including supply and demand, models of the behavior of competitive and monopolistic firms, consumer optimization models) to analyze economic behavior and social issues.